Methods for fever reduction

 - moisten two cloths with lukewarm-warm (37-39 °C) water - which may have some fresh lemon juice in it,

 - put the two cloths on the calves,

-3) At the onset of temperature decline: the individual's well-being continues to improve they and begin to sweat.
+3) At the onset of temperature decline: the individual's comfort continues to improve, the patient begins to sweat.

 We help them lose heat by sweating; Mahatma Gandhi did the same with his children (69): he let them sweat.

 No intervention is required below 38 degrees.
 Leave the child and adult undisturbed.